pl2599/Bike_Share/README.md

 ## Objective
-In this project, I will perform EDA on the data bike sharing training data and inform the feature selection / engineering to be fed into the models.
+In this project, I performed EDA on the bike sharing training data and inform the feature selection / engineering to be fed into the models.
 Afterwards, I will create pipelines to preprocess the data and train several models before selecting a champion model.